CruzanCaramele/command-line-tools/db_backup/README.md

 dbpackup
 ========

-CLI tool for creating backups for databases either locally or aws-S3 buckets (currently supports postgres)
+CLI tool for creating backups for databases either locally or amazon aws-S3 buckets (currently supports postgres)

 ####Preparing the Development